OPS-PIvers/OHS_Academics/spreadsheet_column_map.md

 25 : Z : 11/25/2025 : String
 26 : AA : 11/27/2025 : String
 [Columns continue for every Tuesday and Thursday dates]

+ROW 2:
+0 : A : "Total Students on D/F List without a Spartan Hour Request" : String
+1 : B : [Sum of all cells with names in the remainder of the column rows below this cell] : Integer 2 : C : [Sum of all cells with names in the remainder of the column rows below this cell] : Integer [Columns continue for every date column from row 1]

 Tab name:
 0 : A :  :